-The story follows Sonic, Tails, Knuckles, Amy, Big, E-102 γ (Gamma), and ?.
+The story follows Sonic, Tails, Knuckles, Amy, Big, E-102 γ (Gamma), and Super Sonic.
 You play as each character and view their perspective of the overall story of Dr. Robotnik (Eggman) bringing back an ancient creature, Chaos.

 This ancient water creature absorbs chaos emeralds to gain its power.
 Sonic and Dr. Robotnik battle for the chaos emeralds.
 But, as Chaos grows from each emerald, the town (Station Square) becomes in danger.

 During Sonic’s story, you are mostly battling Eggman and Chaos.
 Sonic chases down Eggman who keeps stealing the Chaos Emeralds to feed to chaos.
 After defeating Chaos, Sonic battles Eggman one last time and his story ends.

 During Tails’ story, the tone is much different.
 Tails looks up to Sonic like a role model, and most of his stages consist of racing Sonic to the finish.
 Tails becomes separated from Sonic at one point and has a memory of them together, but they quickly meet back up.
 At the end, Tails gets his time to shine as he saves Station Square from Eggman.

 During Knuckles’ story, OH NO!
 As a protector of the Master Emerald, Knuckls’ sees it shatter due to Chaos.
 He must retrieve these missing fragments so Angel Island can return to its place in the sky.
 There is also more backstory in land of the Echidnas where Tikal is trying to get her father to stop an upcoming war.